-The Rye Arts Center was founded in 1960 by five local Rye families and four hundred odd dollars and was housed in an unused barn.
-In the sixties the Rye Art Center outgrew the barn and moved to the Rye Presbyterian Church then to the Chrysler Building on Theodore Fremd Avenue, and once again to Purchase Street above the Woolworth building.
+The Rye Arts Center was founded in 1960 by five Rye families and four hundred odd dollars and was housed in an unused barn.
+In the sixties the Rye Art Center outgrew the barn and moved to the Rye Presbyterian Church then to the Chrysler building on Theodore Fremd Avenue, and once again to Purchase Street above the Woolworth building.
 In 1972, the Center moved to 51 Milton Road.
-The Arts Center offered classes in the visual arts and held exhibitions of works by local adult artists and Community Theater was moved to the RAC from Rye High School.
+The Rye Art Center offered classes and held exhibitions in the visual arts.

-From 1984, when the building was vacated for safety reasons, until 1987, the Rye Art Center operated as a “center without walls” while a loyal and generous community organized to fund and carry out the 51 Milton Campaign — a $1.2 million campaign to restore and expand the Art Center’s home.
-The Rye Arts Center re-opened in 1987 with a facility doubled to 13,250 square feet and today is climate-controlled, with a Gallery, performance and lecture space, a professional dance studio, specially equipped art, clay, and multi-use studio, B/W photography darkroom, media lab, music classrooms, offices, kitchen, security system, and storage areas — every bit of it wheelchair accessible.
-In 1987 the Center merged with The Rye Performing Arts Council, inspiring a new dedication to performing arts symbolized in the change of its name from the Rye Art Center to The Rye Arts Center.
+From 1984, when the building was vacated for safety reasons, until 1987, The Rye Art Center operated as a “center without walls” while a loyal and generous community organized to fund and carry out the 51 Milton Campaign — a $1.2 million campaign to restore and expand the Art Center’s home.
+The Rye Arts Center re-opened in 1987 with a facility doubled to 13,250 square feet and includes an art gallery, a MakerSpace, children and adult arts studios, a pre-school studio, a performing arts room, a dance studio, a ceramics studio, a digital arts lab, and practice rooms for music instruction.